StuartsProjects/StuartsProjects.github.io/_posts/2018-09-28-LoRa®–does-CAD-work-at-weak-signal-levels.md

 ---
 layout: post
-title: "LoRa – does CAD work at weak signal levels"
+title: "LoRa® – does CAD work at weak signal levels"
 ---

 The SX127x data sheet defines CAD as;

-***When in CAD mode, the device will check a given channel to detect LoRa preamble signal***
+***When in CAD mode, the device will check a given channel to detect LoRa® preamble signal***

 And;

 ***Principle of Operation
-The channel activity detection mode is designed to detect a LoRa preamble on the radio channel with the best possible power efficiency.
-Once in CAD mode, the SX1276/77/78/79 will perform a very quick scan of the band to detect a LoRa packet preamble.***
+The channel activity detection mode is designed to detect a LoRa® preamble on the radio channel with the best possible power efficiency.
+Once in CAD mode, the SX1276/77/78/79 will perform a very quick scan of the band to detect a LoRa® packet preamble.***

 <br>